healthitJP/walk-in-kyoto-mcp/README_EN.md

 #### 3. `search_route_by_geo` - Route Search by GPS Coordinates

 Search for routes by specifying latitude and longitude.
+Provides detailed departure/arrival times for each segment and handles midnight crossing.

 **Parameters**:
 ```typescript